 Your questions answered

 Researchers from a range of disciplines are getting curious about what the Data Portal can offer.
 We share their questions – and the answers – on this page.
-Do you have a burning question relating to your proposal in the Data Portal?
+Do you have a question relating to your proposal in the Data Portal?

 How has DPUK cleaned its cohort data?
 Have the data been changed in any way in order to bring it all together? - Ruby, Postdoctoral researcher